openmetalio/openmetal-docs/docs/engineers-notes/openstack-cloud-controller-manager.md

 ---
-slug: /kubernetes-guides/installing-the-openstack-cloud-controller-manager
+slug: /kubernetes-guides/installing-the-kubernetes-openstack-cloud-controller-manager
 ---

-# Installing the OpenStack Cloud Controller Manager
+# Installing the Kubernetes OpenStack Cloud Controller Manager

 ## Objective

-After following this guide you will be able to create publicly available endpoints from your cluster.
+After following this guide you will be able to create publicly available endpoints from your Kubernetes cluster.

 ## Background